Solving non-linear integral equations for laser pulse retrieval with Newton's method: Introduction

 \section{Introduction}

+In many areas of modern short pulse spectroscopy, attophysics and laser optimization knowledge of the precise duration and shape of ultrashort laser pulses is elementary.
+A direct measurement using electrical detectors is impossible due to their relatively slow response time and variate pulse retrieval schemes exploiting nonlinear optical effects have been developed \cite{Walmsley:2009,Geib:2019}.
 A common self-referenced technique to measure phase and amplitude of an ultrashort laser pulse is Frequency-resolved optical gating (FROG)~\cite{Trebino:1993}.
-An investigated pulse is split in two replicas, imposing a relative delay upon the two which are guided into a nonlinear medium where second harmonic generation (SHG) takes place.
+A pulse to be investigated is split in two replicas and then a relative delay is imposed upon the two which are guided into a nonlinear medium where second harmonic generation (SHG) takes place.
 The upconverted light is measured with a spectrometer for varying delays.
-This 2d intensity map, the trace, encodes all information to retrieve the electric field of the investigated pulse.
-To invert the associated nonlinear integral several solvers have been developed: approaches inspired by the Gerchberg-Saxton algorithm~\cite{Gerchberg:1971} like~\cite{DeLong:1994,Kane:1998real,Sidorenko:2016} and least-squares solvers using generic optimisation or search methods \cite{Hyyti:2017,Geib:2019}.
+This 2-dimensional intensity map, the \emph{trace} or spectrogram, encodes all information to retrieve the enveloping electric field of the investigated pulse.
+Other modern self-referenced pulse retrieval schemes varying the amount of dispersion in the optical path \cite{Miranda:2012} (dispersion-scan) or the relative amplitudes of two pulse replicas \cite{Alonso:2020} (amplitude-swing) instead of the delay to obtain a spectrogram.
+To invert the associated auto-correlation-like nonlinear integral the most successful solvers implement the least-squares method using generic optimization or search methods \cite{Hyyti:2017,Geib:2019}.
+Although, the related optimization problem is known to be non-convex these solvers are favorable to approaches inspired by the Gerchberg-Saxton algorithm~\cite{Gerchberg:1971} like~\cite{DeLong:1994,Kane:1998real,Sidorenko:2016}, which were the first solvers to be used.
+They have the tendency to stagnate, in particular, in the presents of noise which has been shown in a recent comparative study \cite{Geib:2019}.